For any further information, advise or queries please contact email@example.com

-The role of the Virtual School is to promote the educational achievements of children and young people from 0 to 25 years of age In the Care Wiltshire Council, achieve the best possible outcomes and are fully engaged as learners.
+The role of the Virtual School is to promote the educational achievement of children and young people from 0 to 25 years of age in the care of Wiltshire Council.

-The role of the Virtual School is to promote the education of previously looked-after children through the provision of information and advice to their parents, educators and others who the VSH considers necessary.Close
+The Virtual School also has a role to promote the education of previously looked-after children through the provision of information and advice to help their parents to advocate for them as effectively as possible.

-- Support the education progress of looked-after children of Wiltshire Council through supporting and challenging schools, carers and all relevant partners to ensure they achieve the best possible educational outcomes and life chances
+- Promote the educational progress of looked-after children of Wiltshire Council by supporting and challenging schools, carers and all relevant partners to ensure they achieve the best possible educational outcomes and life chances

 - Promote individual achievement and wellbeing by ensuring educational achievement is a priority within the lives of looked-after children

 - Ensure our children and young people attend the best possible education establishments and are provided with the opportunities to progress and realise their individual potential.
-Making sure their education provision caters for their needs, supports their wellbeing and recognises their success
+We will make sure their education provision caters for their needs, supports their wellbeing and recognises their success

 - Track and monitor attendance, exclusions, progress and personal achievements